JosephM-coding/IdleClicker/JS_README.md

 }
 ```
 These three are used to collect, return, and delete your progress accross browsers and persists even when you close the game
+This is how I use JSON Data Handling, Web Storage, Saving and retriving user data, I collet the users name with a cookie that has an expiry date

 ## Basic Upgrades
 ```